Alas, the old South Slocan schoolhouse is no more.

 Thereafter, news of Freda’s adventures became more infrequent.
 By the mid-1950s she was teaching music in Bow River, Alta.
 In 1956, she returned to South Slocan as a guest of John and Bertha Yeatman.
 She entertained a dinner party at Corra Linn with classical piano selections and also sang and accompanied herself at the South Slocan Women’s Institute spring tea.

-I know little of her life thereafter, except that she met and married Dr. J. Alan Thomas.
+I know little of her life from then on, except that she met and married Dr. J. Alan Thomas.
 They had three sons, Norbert, Richard, and Eric.
 Freda died in Vancouver in 2012, age 92.
 Her husband predeceased her in 2003.

 The school became part of the Slocan district when it formed in 1946.
 When Mount Sentinel high school opened nearby four years later, students no longer had to travel to Nelson to continue their education beyond elementary years.
 Only a few had ever done so as it required boarding in town or arranging transportation.